underscoreio/essential-slick/src/pages/basics.md

   If you don't want to type in the code for the next few section we have a [GitHub project][link-example] containing the build file, directory structure, Scala source files, and a populated
   _basics.db_ SQLite database.  _TODO: CHECK THE DATABASE FILE WORKS ACROSS PLATFORMS._

   Once you have cloned the project you will find a branch per chapter.
-Access this chapter with the command `git checkout basics`. _TODO: DO WE WANT BRANCHES?
+Access this chapter with the command `git checkout basics`.

+  _TODO: DO WE WANT BRANCHES?
 WOULD FOLDERS PER CHAPTER BE MUCH MORE CONVENIENT?_

+  _TODO: Branches means there is less to distract the reader as they are working through the exercises._

+  _TODO: It also means we can ensure they have the correct environment set up - new database name, new data etc_

+  _TODO: That said, I need soem time to think about htis._

+  _TODO: I'll move some of these hand wavey TODOs into tickets either tomorrow or Friday_
 </div>